-Senator Zaffirini is Chair of the Government Organization Committee and served as Chair of Higher Education (2006-2012) and as Chair of Human Services (1993-2000).
-She also is Co-Chair of the Joint Oversight Committee on Higher Education Governance, Excellence, and Transparency and a member of the Legislative Budget Board and of the Senate Finance, Higher Education, Health and Human Services, Economic Development, and Administration committees.
-The first Hispanic woman to serve as President Pro Tempore of the Texas Senate and as Governor for a Day, she has served three terms as Chair of Higher Education, three terms as Chair of the Senate Health and Human Services Committee, seven terms on the Appropriations Conference Committee, 10 terms on the Senate Finance Committee, and 10 terms on the Senate Education Committee.
+Senator Zaffirini is Chair of the Government Organization Committee and served as Chair of Higher Education (2006-2012) and as Chair of Health and Human Services (1993-2000).
+She also is Co-Chair of the Joint Oversight Committee on Higher Education Governance, Excellence and Transparency and a member of the Senate Finance, Higher Education, Health and Human Services, Natural Resources and Administration committees.
+The first Hispanic woman to serve as President Pro Tempore of the Texas Senate and as Governor for a Day, she also served on the Legislative Budget Board (2004-2014) and seven terms on the Appropriations Conference Committee, 10 terms on the Senate Finance Committee, and 10 terms on the Senate Education Committee.

 Senator Zaffirini’s legendary work ethic is reflected in her 100 percent voting record, having cast 51,693 consecutive votes as of 2013, and her perfect attendance in the Texas Senate since 1987, except for breaking quorum deliberately to prevent an untimely re-redistricting that the U.S. Supreme Court (2006) ruled violated the Voting Rights Act and disenfranchised voters in SD 21.
 She has sponsored and passed 795 bills and 52 substantive resolutions and co-sponsored and passed another 400 bills.
 A member of the Energy Council since 2009, she organized the Eagle Ford Shale Legislative Caucus in 2012 and is particularly active in addressing related opportunities and challenges.